 The litany of reasons behind the number of pedestrian v. car accidents does not excuse negligent driving behavior but rather should call for greater effort to ensure the safety of California’s roadways.
 According to an LAPD detective, in just the last handful of days three more pedestrians were killed just crossing the street.

-For more information or if you or a loved on has been injured in a pedestrian accident, contact the top Sacramento personal injury lawyers at the Law Office of Frederick J. Sette for an immediate consultation.
+For more information or if you or a loved on has been injured in a pedestrian accident, contact the top Sacramento personal injury lawyer at Sette Law Office for an immediate consultation.